 - ¼ teaspoon turmeric powder

 - ½ to ¾ cup water

-- 2 tsp oil or ghee to be added to the dough
+- 2 teaspoon oil or ghee to be added to the dough

 - some oil or ghee for frying the rotis

-- now stir in the chopped onion, green chili and methi leaves.
+- Now stir in the chopped onion, green chili and methi leaves.
+Mix everything well.

-- smear some oil or ghee on both sides and cook till browned and cooked.
+- Smear some oil or ghee on both sides and cook the rotis till browned and cooked.

-- serve hot or warm with mango pickle, yogurt or white butter
+- Serve methi missi roti hot or warm with mango pickle, yogurt or white butter.